xaur/decred-news/guidelines.md

 * Highlight achievements of our community.
 * Focus on what was **done**.
 * Announcements and plans are good too - just be specific and minimize hype.
+* DJ issues are huge and many stories involve understanding a fair bit of historical context and domain expertise.
+It comes with time.
+* all work is important, the challenge is how to not kill the reader and balance between bird's eye and the details, which are often interesting

 ### TODOs